Tillson Harrison: Interwar period

-After World War I, Harrison traveled the Middle East performing medical duties such as treating prostitutes afflicted with venereal disease in Constantinople and operating an X-ray facility in Lod, Israel.
+After World War I, Harrison traveled the Middle East performing medical duties such as treating prostitutes afflicted with venereal disease in Constantinople and operating an X-ray facility in Lod, Mandatory Palestine.
 Although still not legally divorced from his first two wives, Harrison married Filomena Abela, a Maltese woman at Alexandria in 1920.
 However, the newlyweds could not find escape from the adventure that had followed Harrison all his life.
 Harrison and his new wife's train was ambushed by a band of Syrians disillusioned with a group of politicians.
 The quick thinking of the recently thrice-married physician prevented his new wife's broken leg from developing into gangrene.

 Still in charge of the Constantinople hospital, he attempted to elope with one of his patients, but was captured and tried for breach of conduct, as the female patient was in fact the wife of a Turkish officer.
 While being deported to Canada, Harrison escaped while his ship was docked in Morocco.
 Making his way to Ireland, Harrison posed as a Catholic and joined the Free State Army.
 After he was discovered, he quickly crossed to Wales to treat the coal miners there for silicosis.
 In 1923 Harrison married his fourth wife, Eva Olwen Bowen in Cardiff, still without divorcing his three previous wives, and set off with her on an adventure in the Caribbean.
 It is thought that Harrison deserted her sometime in the mid-1920s.
 During the 1930s Harrison worked in 15 countries and dependencies across Latin America and the Middle East.
 For one year, he served as the physician for a guerrilla army fighting the Japanese, who were then engaged in the Second Sino-Japanese War with China.
 After 1938, Harrison traveled to Shanghai using borrowed funds from a medical school classmate in Jamaica and from his own brother in Ontario, and set up a private medical practice, assisting the Chinese Red Cross wherever possible.